All it takes is 10 days, and you'll have the most wonderful memories to last a lifetime. Ready to begin? Let's go...

 Return to Turin for dinner - the Ristorante Galante in Corso Palestro 15 is my suggestion.

 Eat in Saluzzo - there are a lot of restaurants in the town.
 The Ostu, which I loved, has closed for renovations but at nearly any restaurant in Saluzzo you'll eat well.
 The Antica Locanda del Monviso in Via Donaudi or the Trattoria I Quat Taulin are good choices.

 Day 6 – Explore Alba, Neive, La Morra and Barolo.

 Some restaurants to consider while in the Langhe include the Trattoria nelle Vigne in Diano d'Alba, the Cascinalenuovo near Asti, the Ristorante la Volta Rossa and the L'Osteria del Vignaiolo in Frazione Santa Maria, 12, La Morra.

-Day 7 - If you enjoy wines then either do a wine tour like this one.
-The tour is an easy way to experience the best of Piedmont's wines but if you'd rather do it yourself then these are some estates to consider:
+Day 7 - Enjoy wines?
+Then do a wine tour like this one.
+If you'd rather do it yourself then these are some estates to consider: